 The School Community

 Schools, universities and all the places that support learning are wrestling with what reopening post COVID-19 will mean.
-It is a critical question because schools are at the heart of many communities, providing learning and lunches, safety and daily structure, and a social and emotional safety net.
+It is a critical question because schools are at the heart of many communities, providing learning and lunches, safety and daily structure, and a so opens in a new windowcial and emotional safety net.
 In fact, nearly half of the U.S. population belongs to a preK-12 community, and schools are the one place that parents, teachers and students visit every day.

 announcing revised calendars for the 2020–2021 academic year and rethinking how

 What Will Work Best for the School Community?

 what will work best for their students next school year—to be back in the

 classroom with social distancing and PPE, online/remote learning or, as nearly

 70 percent of teachers predicted in a recent WeAreTeachers poll, a blended

 model of at-school and online learning.

 We learned a lot from that WeAreTeachers opens in a new windowpoll of teachers and administrators.
 One key takeaway is that educators are looking for help from their vendor partners in realizing new approaches to serving students and communities.